jdblischak/giladlab-midway-guide/README.md

 1. Your home directory has a size limit of 25 GB, so it should be used mainly for storing code, configuration files, and installed software.

-2. If you are on Midway1, you have 100 GB of scratch space at `/scratch/midway/<insert CNet # ID>/`.
-There is also a symlink in your home directory named # `scratch-midway`.
-You should use this space for intermediate data # files that can be easily reproduced.
+2. You have 100 GB of scratch space at `/scratch/midway2/<insert CNet ID>/`.
+You should use this space for intermediate data files that can be easily reproduced.
 Do not store any raw data here.
-If you are on Midway2, you have 100 GB of scratch space at `/scratch/midway2/<insert CNet ID>/`, and there is no shortcut in the home directory.
-You can only access the scratch space of the filesystem you are currently on.

 3. Everyone in our lab shares 11 TB of space in our project directory `/project/gilad`.
 Currently it is not regularly backed up, so make sure this is